Updated May 4, 2020

 - Eating distributions - some investors would prefer to withdraw distribution income for living expenses than “eat the seed corn”.

 - Tactical diversification - it is exceedingly unwise to put all your eggs in one basket, even when that basket looks far better than all the other baskets on display.

-Before moving on, let's set the stage with an explanation of Tactical Asset Allocation.
+Before moving on, let's set the stage with explanations of both Market Cycles and Tactical Asset Allocation.

 Tactical Asset Allocation Defined